Table of Contents

 Attention

-I read that story in college and it stuck with me.
-I didn't know what attention was back then, so it didn't do my clumsy attempts at meditation any good, but I knew it was a clue.
+I read that story in the lake house in Tallahassee and it stuck with me.
+I didn't know what attention was back then, so it didn't do my laborious attempts at formal meditation any good, but I knew it was a clue.

-I find wisdom in silence.
-I mean that literally.
+Mental noise.
 When I woke up from my cannabis glut, I heard nothing inside but glorious silence for a moment before I was overtaken by intense psychological pain cause by the residue of the high dose cannabis Leela used to wake me up.
 In the year that followed I made friends with silence as the cannabis gradually depurated out.
-I came to realize silence is Leela's voice, her presence in me.
+Silence is Leela's voice in me.
 Before that night my head was always filled with the ceaseless chatter of thinking.
-Leela's silent voice was always there too but it was drowned out by all my noisy thinking.
+If Leela's voice was there it was drowned out by all my noisy thinking.
+Mental noise—my internal monolog—has always been the main barrier to paying attention.
 Any time I turn to Leela and let the voices fade away I can find my way back to the sweet sound of silence.